canton7/fuelphp-casset/readme.md

 // Executes glob('adders/admin/css/admin_*.css') and adds all matches

 Casset::js('*.js', '*.js');
-// Adds all js files in assets/js, ensuring that none of them are minified.
+// Adds all js files in assets/js, ensuring that none of them are pre-minified.
 ```

 An exception is thrown when no files can be matched.